cholsten/EHR-Appointment-Analysis/README.md

 The manager of a multi-site ambulatory physician practice seeks to address a high rate of no-show and canceled appointments, and requests a dashboard to analyze appointment trends and guide next steps.

+## Steps

+- Generated a mock dataset using Python in Google Colab
+- Integrated tables using MySQL Workbench (this could be completed using the modeling function in Power BI, but MySQL was used for demonstration purposes)
+- Created data visualizations using Power BI

 ## Dashboard

 ![Re-sized EHR Dashboard Patient Demographics](https://github.com/user-attachments/assets/256c9587-dd27-4c9d-9b73-f497a25d4816)